Presumption of death: Reappearance

 Missing persons have, on rare occasions, been found alive after being declared legally dead (see below).
-Prisoners of war, people with mental illnesses who become homeless, and, in extremely rare circumstances kidnapping victims, may be located years after their disappearance.
-Some people have even faked their deaths to avoid paying taxes, debts, and so on.
+Prisoners of war, people with mental illnesses who become homeless and in extremely rare circumstances kidnapping victims, may be located years after their disappearance.
+Some people have even faked their deaths to avoid paying taxes or debts.
+Although a presumption of death can be overturned, restitution of property does not automatically follow.